Data Is the foundation for AI and Analytics. 9 Questions to Get It Right.

 After you have answered these questions, the easiest way to get started is with a pilot.
 Your pilot will involve people, process, and tools.
 The tools you choose for the data foundation should be cloud-native, future-proof and agnostic – in the sense they should work irrespective of any public cloud vendor.

-Join us at our Data for AI and Analytics VIP Summit to learn how intelligent and automated data management that takes advantage of cloud data warehouses and cloud data lakes helps you gain the agility, speed, cost savings, and scale to succeed.
+Join us at our Data for AI and Analytics Summit in North America or EMEA to learn how intelligent and automated data management that takes advantage of cloud data warehouses and cloud data lakes helps you gain the agility, speed, cost savings, and scale to succeed.